A Life of Service (Philippians 2:19-30)

 They also believed in something bigger than themselves.
 They lived for a higher purpose.
 There was something about them, although they were just ordinary people, a commitment to something bigger than themselves.

-Here’s the lesson for us: never underestimate the influence of a single, ordinary person who commits to dying to themselves, becoming a servant of Jesus Christ, and loving others.
+The lesson is clear: never underestimate the impact of an ordinary person who dedicates themselves to serving Jesus and loving others.
 It’s not the extraordinary people who make a difference.
 It’s those of us who are ordinary, who commit to becoming everyday servants.

 Everyday servants have some convictions they live by.
 In fact, they’re ready to die for these convictions.
 Jim Kouzes put it this way: “You can’t have the ‘courage of your convictions’ if you have no convictions.”

 I’m going to give you three convictions of everyday servants.
 I’m not going to tell you how to make them your own, except for one thing.
-If you want to become an everyday servant, to become less about yourself and more about others, to make a difference by serving Christ, then commit for the next 30 days to think about these, and to pray that they’ll become your convictions.
+If you want to focus less on yourself and more on serving others for Christ, commit to reflecting and praying about this for the next 30 days so it becomes your conviction.
 Hang them on your mirror or on the fridge.
 Make them your own.

 Everyday servants have convictions.
 Here they are:

 This doesn’t require a preacher.
 In my life, it was somebody named Don Taylor.
 He was average.
 He wasn’t impressive.
 Every year we showed up to be promoted to the next grade in Sunday School, and he was promoted along with us.
-I sometimes wonder what got him up every Sunday morning to go to a dingy church basement and sit in a cement-block room with peeling paint, looking at the same three or four kids year after year.
+I often wonder why he went to a rundown church basement every Sunday morning, sitting in a grimy room with the same few kids year after year.
 The answer is that he was part of something bigger.
 He was there shaping the spiritual futures of kids.
 He was part of what Jesus was doing in our lives.

-The greatest contribution I will make with my life is how I prove myself in consistently serving others, even (especially) during hardship.
 It’s not about me.
 It’s about others, and how I can serve them.
 Even Jesus didn’t come to serve, but to serve others.
-We get to give up our concern over our own interests and priorities in order to be concerned about serving Christ and others.
+We should prioritize serving Christ and others over our own interests.
 “For everyone looks out for his own interests, not those of Jesus Christ” (Philippians 2:21).

 I wish you could see what God could do with and for and through and in you – not because you’re extraordinary, any more than all of us are extraordinary.
 I wish you could see the impact that God wants to have with your life, because you, like Timothy and Epaphroditus, become ordinary people who follow the example of Jesus Christ, and take upon yourself the form of a servant, and begin to serve others – right where you are, with what you’re doing right now.